Shr3yash/Shr3yash/README.md

 <div align="center">

 As you have finally discovered this Git,
- 👾 I’m Shreyash.
+ 👾 About me,
- 🔍 I’m interested in Algorithms, Puzzles, Data Visualisation & Processing, Chess, ML/AI & Psychology.
+ 🔍 I’m interested in Algorithms, Puzzles, Cryptography & Processing, Chess, ML/AI & Psychology.
  🌳 I’m currently learning Elex.
  🦸‍♂️ I’m looking to collaborate on Cryptography(Rust/Python)SA Projects.